These Were the Secret Nazi Colonies in South America

-Occupying allies outlawed the Nazi party after the World War II ended.
-They accused them of the death of six million Jewish people during the Holocaust, and looked to convict high hierarchy members and officials for their war crimes.
+Occupying allies outlawed the Nazi party after World War II ended, condemning them for the murder of six million people during the Holocaust, and looked to convict high-level members and officials for their war crimes.

-Many wealthy and important members of the party, anticipating legal prosecution against their actions, founded “ratlines”—escape routes—to flee from Europe.
+Meanwhile, the most wealthy and important members of the Nazi party, who anticipated legal prosecution against their actions, founded “ratlines”—or, escape routes—to flee from Europe.

 Consequently, they established Nazi colonies in South America.